 What is exposure compensation?

-This is where you get to tell your camera that you know better.
+This is where you get to tell your camera that you know better to avoid underexposed or overexposed photos.
 Exposure compensation alters the exposure value selected by the camera in situations where its metering is fooled by conditions.

 In other words, exposure compensation makes the exposure either brighter or darker, because you said so.

-- What this means is that if you’re photographing in snow (a very bright scene), the camera will naturally underexpose the image.
-This is because it thinks that the bright snow is a midtone that has too much light.
-So it wants to underexpose it.
+- What this means is that when photographing in snow (a very bright scene), the camera will naturally underexpose the image.
+This is because it thinks that the bright snow is a midtone that’s too bright, so it wants to underexpose it.

 - For a dark scene, the opposite is true – such as when photographing a black labrador against a dark background.
-Your camera will think that there’s not enough light.
-So it’ll try to overexpose the scene.
+Your camera thinks there’s not enough light, so it tries to overexpose the scene.

 - What is exposure – the exposure triangle